banzaicloud/pipeline/README.md

 ### License

-Pipeline is opne sourced under the Apache 2.0 license.
-See the [LICENSE](LICENSE) file for details.
+Pipeline is open sourced under the Apache 2.0 license.
+See the [LICENSE](LICENSE.md) file for details.